 The general education student learning outcomes (SLOs) describe the knowledge, skills and attitudes that students are expected to acquire while completing a general education course at the University of Florida.
-The SLOs fall into three categories: content, communication and critical thinking.
+The SLOs fall into three categories: content, communication and critical thinking communication and critical thinking.